AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-53/acsd-60584-access-token-created-for-user-on-one-website-is-allowed-to-access-or-change-customer-information-on-other-websites.md

 ## Issue

-Access token created for the user on one website is allowed to access or change customer information on other websites.
+The API token created for the user on one website allows you to access customer information, create a cart, and add products to the cart on other website views.

 <u>Steps to reproduce</u>: